Nebelwerfer: 21 cm Nebelwerfer 42

 The 21 cm Nebelwerfer 42 rocket, which was introduced in 1942, had a longer range (7850 m) and a simpler design than the smaller 15 cm rocket.
 It was only made with high-explosive warheads and was fired from a five-tube launcher that used the same carriage as the smaller weapon.
-Liner rails were used to allow it to fire the smaller 15 cm rocket.
+Liner rails were used to allow it to fire the smaller 15 cm rocket as well.
 It was also adapted for use by the Luftwaffe to break up Allied bomber formations in 1943 as the Werfer-Granate 21.
 Over four hundred thousand rockets and 1,400 launchers were completed.

 30 cm Nebelwerfer 42

 The last German-designed rocket to be introduced was the 30 cm Nebelwerfer 42 in 1943.
 This was intended to replace the 28 and 32 cm rockets, which had too short a range.
 Advances in propellant chemistry also reduced its smoke signature.
 It could be fired from all of the same platforms as the older rockets and many of the older launchers were converted to be used with the newer rocket by installing adapter rails, although it also had its own purpose-designed launcher, the 30 cm Raketenwerfer 56.
 Fewer than two hundred thousand rockets and 700 launchers were built during the war.